 We strategically target the prime borrowers underserved by traditional financial institutions.
 We believe we set a high standard of credit quality by defining our borrowers as prime borrowers, who we define as an individual having sound credit history, who has credit records with PBOC CRC and usually no late payment record of over 60 days in the previous six months.
-Based on ZhongAn's insurance requirement, it provides insurance protection for borrowers who have credit records with PBOC CRC and meet its late payment standards (usually no late payment of more than 60 days in the past six months).
 For the determination of a prime borrower, we review their credit card transaction history, along with our sophisticated risk management review system.
-As of December 31, 2019, our borrower base primarily consisted of credit card holders who have passed the credit criteria set by banks, small business owners whose credit can be verified by property ownership certificates, insurance policies or provident funds, and the property owners.

-Our comprehensive loan product suite addresses the financing needs of our target prime borrower segments.
-Xiaoying Credit Loan, which includes Xiaoying Card Loan catering to the credit card holders and Xiaoying Preferred Loan catering to small business owners.
+Our differentiated loan product suite addresses the financing needs of our target prime borrower segments.
+We have two major categories of loan products, Xiaoying Credit Loan and Xiaoying Revolving Loan Xiaoying Credit Loan consists of Xiaoying Card Loan catering to the credit card holders, Xiaoying Preferred Loan catering to small business owners and other unsecured loan products that we introduce from time to time.
+Xiaoying Revolving Loan mainly consists of Yaoqianhua (initially named as Xiaoying Wallet) catering to online purchasing users.
 Xiaoying Housing Loan caters to the property owners.
-Our Xiaoying Credit Loan is an unsecured loan product and our Xiaoying Housing Loan is a secured loan product.
+Our Xiaoying Credit Loan and Xiaoying Revolving Loan are unsecured loan products and our Xiaoying Housing Loan is a secured loan product.
 We also provide loan facilitation services to other platforms.

-As of December 31, 2019, we facilitated loans to 5,631,081 cumulative borrowers, each of whom made at least one transaction on our platform during the period from the commencement of our loan facilitation business to December 31, 2019.
-The number of our active borrowers increased from 2,249,183 in 2017 to 2,370,510 in 2018 and decreased to 2,152,962 in 2019.
-We experienced significant growth in the amount of loans we facilitated to borrowers, from RMB34,400 million in 2017, RMB36,913 million in 2018 and RMB39,441 million in 2019.
+We facilitated loans to 6,631,570 active borrowers, each of whom made at least one transaction on our platform during the period from the commencement of our loan facilitation business to December 31, 2020.
+The number of our active borrowers decreased from 2,370,510 in 2018 to 2,152,962 in 2019 and further to 1,663,737 in 2020.
+The amount of loans we facilitated to borrowers increased from RMB36,913 million in 2018 to RMB39,441 million in 2019 and decreased to RMB29,676 million in 2020.
 The table below sets forth the breakdown of loan facilitation amount by product for the periods indicated.

-Year Ended December 31, 2017 Year Ended December 31, 2018 Year Ended December 31, 2019 Loan Product RMB in millions % RMB in millions % RMB in millions % Xiaoying Credit Loan 20,411(7) 59.3% (7) 32,664 88.5% 29,825 75.6% Xiaoying Card Loan (1) 12,634 36.7% 26,011 70.5% 27,702 70.2% Xiaoying Preferred Loan (2) 7,777 22.6% 6,653 18.0% 2,123 5.4% Xiaoying Revolving Loan (Yaoqianhua, previously named as Xiaoying Wallet) (3) 105 0.3% 4,780 12.1% Xiaoying Housing Loan (4) 4,244 12.3% 306 0.8% 31 0.1% Loan facilitation services to other platforms (5) 5,464 15.9% 3,606 9.8% 4,805 12.2% Others (6) 4,281 12.4% 232 0.6% Total 34,400 100.0% 36,913 100.0% 39,441 100.0%
+Year Ended December 31, Year Ended December 31, Year Ended December 31,

+2018 2019 2020

+RMB in RMB in RMB in

+Loan Product millions % millions millions

+Xiaoying Credit Loan (1) 32,664 88.5% 29,825 75.6% 24,057 81.1%

+Xiaoying Revolving Loan (2) 105 0.3% 4,780 12.1% 5,618 18.9%

+Xiaoying Housing Loan (3) 306 0.8% 31 0.1%

+Loan facilitation services to other

+platforms (4) 3,606 9.8% 4,805 12.2% 1 0.0%

+Others (5) 232 0.6%

+Total 36,913 100.0% 39,441 100.0% 29,676 100.0%